-

 WABUZA promotes a circular economy approach by transforming waste into economic opportunities for young women and men.
 The project equips youth with skills in waste management, recycling, and value addition, while facilitating access to business development services, equipment, financing, and markets.
 By supporting sustainable waste-based enterprises, the project contributes to job creation, improved environmental management, and enhanced climate resilience, fostering a cleaner and more inclusive green economy in Zanzibar.

-The Youth-Led Waste-Based Business Project (WABUZA) promotes youth employment, entrepreneurship, and environmental sustainability through the development of viable waste-based enterprises in Zanzibar.
-The project supports young women and men to transform waste into marketable products and services, contributing to the circular economy, improved livelihoods, and cleaner communities.
+Project Goals: The project promotes youth employment, entrepreneurship, and environmental sustainability through the development of viable waste-based enterprises in Zanzibar.

-200 youth (50% women) engaged in waste-based enterprises and improving income generation; 20 Local Service Providers (LSPs) supporting youth enterprises with technical and business development services; 20 youth-led enterprises formally registered, linked to financial services and market system participating in trade fairs; 4–6 viable waste-based business models developed and connected to markets and finance; 50 institutions implementing functional waste separation systems; and 5 municipal councils (3 in Unguja and 2 in Pemba) engaged in waste governance and system support.
+Project Direct Beneficiaries: 200 youth (50% women) engaged in waste based enterprises and improving income generation; 20 Local Service Providers (LSPs) supporting youth enterprises with technical and business development services; 20 youth led enterprises formally registered, linked to financial services and market system participating in trade fairs; 6 viable waste based business models developed and connected to markets and finance; 50 institutions implementing functional waste separation systems; and 5 municipal councils (3 in Unguja and 2 in Pemba) engaged in waste governance and system support.

-A total of 96 youth (55% women) have been mobilized into structured engagement in waste-based economic activities.
-Out of these, 56 youth from 11 youth groups and enterprises have been actively supported to develop and engage in waste-based business activities spanning both organic and non-organic value chains.
-These include organic waste solutions such as organic fertilizer production and Black Soldier Fly (BSF) systems, and non-organic innovations such as briquette production, alternative energy solutions (biogas under development), recycled products, artworks, and decorative items.
-In addition, 13 Local Service Providers (LSPs) have been identified and engaged to provide technical, business development, and mentorship support, strengthening the ecosystem for youth-led enterprise growth and improving the sustainability of waste-based livelihoods.
+The project has mobilized 96 youth—55% of them women—into structured waste-based economic activities, creating a powerful pathway for inclusive green livelihoods.
+Of these, 56 youth from 11 groups and enterprises have received active support to develop businesses spanning both organic and non-organic value chains.
+Organic solutions include fertilizer production and Black Soldier Fly (BSF) systems, while non-organic innovations cover briquette making, biogas (under development), recycled products, artworks, and decorative items.
+To anchor this ecosystem, 13 Local Service Providers (LSPs) have been engaged to deliver technical, business development, and mentorship support, ensuring that youth-led enterprises are not just launched but sustained and scaled.

 Mashavu Said, the project FP from the Ministry responsible for agriculture in Zanzibar